cvine21/react-marvel/README.md

 # :superhero_man: React Marvel
 Discover the Marvel Universe with the React Marvel app.\
-Here you can find information about your favorite character and find comics with him.
+Here you can find information about your favorite Marvel character and find comics with him.

 ## Stack
 - React.JS